Click here to listen to a reading of this blog:

 I would always check out the ingredients, online if you have to, to check whether a drink is gluten-free or not.

 Specially manufactured gluten-free beers, lagers and ales are available in many shops now.

 Medicine and Supplements

 Gluten often appears in some medicine and supplements, so ensure you’re not taking in any gluten from those either.
-Talk to your doctor about alternatives if you are.
+Talk to your doctor or pharmacist about alternatives if you are.

 I bet you haven’t thought about gluten lurking in make up, lotion, shampoo and conditioner, but yet, there it is.
-You won’t find it in everything, but it is in some.
+You won’t find it in everything, but it is in some and your body absorbs what you use on the outside.

 Look out for: